What We Do

 Your therapist will be with you for 12 sessions.
 Same time, same day, every other week, for 6 months.

-Depending on the needs of your residents they will deliver between 1 and 2 hours of group therapy and/or one-to-one work with residents who can no longer leave their rooms, or who would not manage a group session.
+Depending on the needs of your residents they will deliver between a group therapy session and/or one-to-one work with residents who can no longer leave their rooms, or who would not manage a group session.